StorjOld/metatool/README.md

       }
     }

-Such a command outputs the *response code* - `200` and a content of the json file with the data usage of nodes.
+Such a command outputs the *response code* - `200` and a content of the json file with the data usage of nodes, capacity, and public key.

 ---